 G20 Buenos Aires summit was the thirteenth meeting of Group of Twenty (G20), which was held on 30 November and 1 December 2018 in the city of Buenos Aires, Argentina.
 It was the first G20 summit to be hosted in South America.

 The members of the G -20 are Argentina, Australia, Brazil, Canada, China,France, Germany, India, Indonesia, Italy, Japan, Republic of Korea, Mexico,, Russia, Saudi Arabia, South Africa, Turkey, the United Kingdom, the United States and the European Union.

-All the government leaders (Presidents & Prime Ministers) reportedly participated the Summit.
+All the government leaders (Presidents and Prime Ministers) reportedly participated the Summit.
 Japan would host the G-20 meeting summit in 2019.
 China hosted summit in 2016 and Germany in 2017.
-Saudi Crown Prince Mohammed bin Salman’s appearance at the summit prompted some protests over the murder of Saudi writer Jamal Khashoggi.
+Saudi Crown Prince Mohammed bin Salman's appearance at the summit prompted some protests over the murder of Saudi writer Jamal Khashoggi.

 As the host nation, Argentina invited additional guest countries and international organizations at its discretion to participate in 2018 G20 meetings.
 The countries invited by Argentina are Chile and the Netherlands.
 International organizations invited by Argentina are the Caribbean Community (represented by Jamaica), the Inter-American Development Bank, and the Development Bank of Latin America (CAF) Most of the leaders were accompanied by their spouses.

 It may be pointed out that President Mauricio Macri of Argentina assumed the one-year G20 presidency on 30 November 2017, during an official ceremony in Kirchner Cultural Centre in Buenos Aires, Argentina.